MaryBamisile/Convert-WinServer2022-Eval/README.md

 <img width="1100" height="630" alt="image" src="https://github.com/user-attachments/assets/06626fd9-80c2-4a71-b9be-9945eeabf1af" />

-##### Convertion from server 2022 eval to Standard edition following the steps here {(https://learn.microsoft.com/en-us/windows-server/get-started/upgrade-conversion-options#windows-server-standard-or-datacenter)}
+##### Convertion from server 2022 eval to Standard edition following the steps [here](https://learn.microsoft.com/en-us/windows-server/get-started/upgrade-conversion-options#windows-server-standard-or-datacenter)

 #### Notes from MS docs:
 If your server is running an evaluation version of Windows Server Standard or Datacenter edition, you can convert it to an available retail version.
 Run the following commands in an elevated command prompt or PowerShell session.